40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 - Name: Complete with a name for this specific rule
 - Frontend IP address: Select the default frontend public IP or any additional frontend IP that was added to the Azure Load Balancer
-- Protocol: What protocol is the inbound connection using TCP or UDP
+- Protocol: What protocol is the inbound connection using: TCP or UDP
 - Port: The port used by the client to connect to the public IP on the Azure Load Balancer
-- Backend port: If you want to configure port translation you can specific a different port.
+- Backend port: If you want to configure port translation you can specify a different port.
 Otherwise the same port as in the port field is used
 - Backend pool: This needs to be the backend pool created by the template which contains FortiGate instances
 - Health probe: The Azure Load Balancer sends out a probe to a TCP/UDP port to verify if the VM is up and running.
-In the FortiGate a specific probe config is activate on TCP/8008
+In the FortiGate a specific probe config is activated on TCP/8008
-- Session persistance: By default the Azure Load Balancer uses a 5 tuple distribution mode.
-If only the client IP and optionally the protocol need to provide persistancy you change this here.
+- Session persistence: By default the Azure Load Balancer uses a 5 tuple distribution mode.
+If only the client IP and optionally the protocol need to provide persistence you change this here.
 More information on this topic can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-distribution-mode)
-- Floating IP (direct server return): This settings needs to be enable for any service located behind the FortiGate.
+- Floating IP (direct server return): This setting needs to be enabled for any service located behind the FortiGate.
 This will allow the packet towards the FortiGate to contain the public IP as the destination IP.
 That allows for easy identification and policy enforcement of the inbound connection on the FortiGate.
 Services running on the FortiGate like IPSEC disable this option.
 It allows the IPSEC engine to pick up the traffic to the local process on the private IP of the VM.
 - Create implicit outbound rules: Enabling this option will create an outbound SNAT rule for this protocol (TCP, UDP) and frontend IP address.
 This allows the Azure Load Balancer to use this frontend IP address for outbound connections.

 <p align="center">